-If you’re planning a move interstate or internationally, then some simple moving advice goes a long way.
+If you’re planning a move domestically or abroad, then some simple moving advice goes a long way.

 Questions such as “What’s going to happen to my furniture, or even my house and car?
 How will I forward any post?” quickly accumulate.